TACC/tacc_stats/README.md

 The package is split into an `autotools`-based `monitor` subpackage and a Python `setuptools`-based `hpcperfstats` subpackage.  `monitor` performs the online data collection and transmission in a production environment while `hpcperfstats` performs the data curation and analysis in an offline environment.

-Building and installing the `hpcperfstats-2.3.5-1.el7.x86_64.rpm` package with the `taccstats.spec` file will build and install a systemd service `taccstats`.
+Building and installing the `hpcperfstats-2.3.5-1.el7.x86_64.rpm` package with the `hpcperfstats.spec` file will build and install a systemd service `hpcperfstats`.
 This service launches a daemon with an overhead of 3% on a single core when configured to sample at a frequency of 1Hz.
 It is typically configured to sample at 5 minute intervals, with samples taken at the start and end of every job as well.
-The TACC Stats daemon, `hpcperfstatsd`, is controlled by the `taccstats` service and sends the data directly to a RabbitMQ server over the administrative ethernet network.
+The TACC Stats daemon, `hpcperfstatsd`, is controlled by the `hpcperfstats` service and sends the data directly to a RabbitMQ server over the administrative ethernet network.
 RabbitMQ must be installed and running on the server in order for the data to be received.

 Installing the `hpcperfstats` module will setup a Django-based web application along with tools for extracting the data from the RabbitMQ server and feeding them into a PostgreSQL database.